stowler/brainwhere/README.md

 1. Install [this basic set of system utilities.](http://goo.gl/ncbZD)
 2. Install FSL, AFNI, and BXH/XCEDE.
 You may want to refer to [my instructions.](http://goo.gl/BAEH2)
 3. Install the brainwhere repository by cloning it with git.
-Install instrutions:
+Here's how:

 (It is safer to paste these into your terminal line-by-line rather than as a block:)